 The exhibit creates a free, open-air art gallery, wrapped in fun events and educational opportunities, which captivates residents, tourists, downtown employees, students, and art lovers alike.
 Supported by Milwaukee Downtown BID #21, Sculpture Milwaukee is funded entirely through private grants, in-kind donations, and sponsorships.
 All of the artworks are available for purchase.

-For more information and detailed information on all the 2019 sculptures, visit www.sculpturemilwaukee.com
+For more information and detailed information on all the 2019 sculptures and to receive 2020 updates, please visit www.sculpturemilwaukee.com

 2019 Participating artists include: